Arugula: 18 May - 26 June 2020

 We're calling our first 6 week period "Arugula" (because that's one of my favourite types of Lettuce).
 In this cycle, we're taking in three big stories: Subscriptions, Multiple Portfolios, and a New Onboarding Flow.

 Story 1: Subscriptions

 Lettuce isn't making any money, right now.
-That means we have to go out every few months and ask rich investors for money, which means that those investors get to tell us what to do and how to run our business.
+That means we have to go out every few months and ask investors for money.

-NAAHHHHHH.
-We'd rather build a product that our users value enough to pay us for, so that we can focus on making YOU happy rather than our investors.
+We'd rather build a product that our users value enough to pay us for, so that we can focus on making OUR CUSTOMERS happy rather than our investors.

 There are a lot of ways Lettuce could make money.
 The way we like best is subscriptions from customers.
 That means that if our product is useful, users will pay us money.
 It's simple, elegant, fair and honest.

 Here's a rough sketch of what we're imagining: